 Yet this part of Indonesian history was silenced and repressed by the powers that be for nearly fifty years – until Oppenheimer’s powerful first film The Act of Killing, which features ageing gangsters recreating the murders in increasingly elaborate, surreal and cinematic ways.
 In The Look of Silence, which forms a diptych with its predecessor, Oppenheimer turns the camera on the victims themselves and explores the prison of fear and suffocating silence imposed by the perpetrators.

-We spoke with Joshua Oppenheimer about his latest film, during his return to Berlin for the Berlin Film Society’s exclusive preview screening of The Look of Silence + Q&A which took place on the 20th June 2015.
+We spoke with Joshua Oppenheimer about his latest film, during his return to Berlin for the ’s exclusive preview screening of The Look of Silence + Q&A which took place on the 20th June 2015.

 How was it possible to return to Indonesia to shoot The Look of Silence after the hugely controversial release of The Act of Killing?
 And why was it so important for Adi to confront the perpetrators of the Indonesian genocide and his brother’s death?